C0Assassin/GH-to-RB2/README.md

 * Guitar Hero: Van Halen
 * Guitar Hero: Warriors of Rock

-(Songs that already appear in the Rock Band series will not appear in here)
+(Songs that already appear in the Rock Band/Festival series will not appear in here)